 Step 5: Once you’re calm

 That's it.
-Five simple steps that keep you from doing and saying things that you'll be sorry about later.
+Five simple steps that keep you from saying and doing things that you'll be sorry about later.
 Simple, but not easy, especially in the beginning.

-But every time you use your Pause button and Choose Love, you're rewiring your brain, so it gets easier.
-Before you know it, you won't remember
+Every time you use your Pause button and Choose Love, you're rewiring your brain, so it gets easier.
+Before you know it, you won't remember the last

-the last time you raised your voice.
-Gradually, your child will learn from your role-modeling.
+time you raised your voice.
+Gradually, your child will learn from your role-modeling, and your whole family will feel more peaceful.